cognitect-labs/transducers-js/README.md

 ### Transformer protocol

 Transformers are objects.
-They must implement 3 methods, `init`, `result` and `step`.
+They must implement 3 methods, `@@transducer/init`, `@@transducer/result` and `@@transducer/step`.
 If a transformer is intended to be composed with other transformers they should either close over the next transformer or store it in a field.

 For example the `Map` transformer could look something like the
 following: